-Hietala has been involved with Q-Teatteri, one of the most important independent thetre groups in Finland, since its foundation, and is currently the theatre's director.
+Hietala has been involved with Q-Teatteri, one of the most important independent thetre groups in Finland, since its foundation, and was the theatre's artistic director until 2023.
 Besides writing his own plays he has adapted novels from such authors as Dostoyevsky and Alfred Döblin for stage and directed Shakespeare's and Chekhov's plays.
 His play Lovely People received the Lea Award for the best Finnish play of 2014.

 The Red Horse (Tulipunainen hevonen, 2012)

 In a space provided by a church, Kosti leads a Circle of Love, where lonely people can come without any sort of spiritual obligations.
 He offers wounded souls support and mutual caring.
 But when external pressures threaten the group, Kosti starts making more and more forceful use of his power, and the circle takes on the characteristics of a cult.
 Meanwhile, Kosti tries to atone for his secret past and find peace from the memories that haunt him.

 Antti Hietala’s play is a dark yet compelling and bracing plunge into guilt and grace.
 Viewers are rarely left unmoved by its poignant characters and mood of tangible suspense.

 A married couple has been partying and brought a young girl home with them.
 During the night the girl overdoses and the couple has to decide what to do.
 Later the girl's brother arrives to find out what really happened that night.
 But does anyone really know the truth?